1j01/simple-console/README.md

 * Easy rich HTML output

-* Command history acessible with up/down arrow keys, saved to `localStorage`
+* Command history accessible with up/down arrow keys, saved to `localStorage`

+* Command history is also accessible on mobile devices with a menu

 * Doesn't create a duplicate history entry if you re-enter the last command